egwolk/BORG-InclusionBot-INTSYS1_G4/README.md

 - Text-to-speech integration
 - Add visual learning aid or image generation
 - Added chat loop and memory context functions
+- Added PyPDF2 for PDF Loading and chunking (in UI)
+- Added nomic-embed-text as an embedding model
+- Added ChromaDB as a local vector database (/chroma_db)

 ## TODO
-- PyPDF for PDF loading and chunking (/pdf)
-- ChromaDB as a local vector database (/chroma)
+-

 ## Technologies used
 - Python 3.11 (base image)